Help us understand our audience.

 How was the approach funded?

-• Annual City and State funding: In 2006, the City of New York’s Center for Economic Opportunity initially allocates $19.5 million to CUNY for the ASAP pilot to run for three years.
-After the program’s first two cohorts outperform targets, CEO recommends that ASAP’s pilot annual funding of $6.5M be provided to CUNY as a permanent annual allocation from the City.
-The State of New York also allocates $2.5 million annually to the ASAP program.
+• Annual City and State funding: In 2006, the City of New York’s Center for Economic Opportunity (CEO) initially allocated $19.5 million to CUNY for the ASAP pilot to run for three years.
+After the program’s first two cohorts outperform targets, CEO recommended that ASAP’s pilot annual funding of $6.5M be provided to CUNY as a permanent annual allocation from the City.
+The State of New York also began allocating $2.5 million annually to the ASAP program.

 • Funding for advisors, textbooks, and transit: The program, with an estimated cost per student of $3,440 per year, dedicates significant resources to subsidizing transit and textbooks and hiring well-qualified advisors to keep caseloads relatively small.
 On average, 95% of the ASAP budget is distributed to colleges and/or supports direct student resource needs such as textbooks, public transit passes, and tuition and fee gap scholarships.